RaylaKurosaki1503/Student_Information_System/README.md

 ### DISCLAIMER
 While computing the students' final grades is something all professors do, there are some professors may have different methods for computing the student's final grade.
-In my case, s had a handful of professors who had a differemt method of calculating my final grade so I had to manually code the professors' method of computing my final grade for those classes.
+In my case, I had a handful of professors who had a differemt method of calculating my final grade so I had to manually code the professors' method of computing my final grade for those classes.
 Thus, this project is tailored towards me and this program MAY NOT work for you.

 ### Installation
 1. To start, you need to clone this repository to your desktop.